YinJC/uk-tex-faq/FAQ-latexbug.md

----
-layout: page
-title: Reporting a LaTeX bug
+# Reporting a LaTeX bug
----

 The LaTeX team supports LaTeX, and will deal with _bona fide_ bug reports.
 Note that the LaTeX team does